AlaSQL/alasql/README.md

 #### Tests with AlaSQL ASSERT from SQL

-You can use AlaSQL [ASSERT](wiki/Assert) operator to test results of previous operation:
+You can use AlaSQL's [ASSERT](wiki/Assert) operator to test the results of previous operation:

 ```sql
     CREATE TABLE one (a INT);